barrelmaker97/dotfiles/nut/nut.md

 The tutorial will take you thru the steps of preparing the SD card, Configure Raspbian, installing and testing the NUT server and deploying the NUT web UI.
 I have also covered how to configure Proxmox (any Debian/Ubuntu server really), pfSense and Synology DSM as NUT clients to control the graceful shutdown when the UPS battery runs out of power.
 A bonus step will allow you to get stats from your UPS to InfluxDB/Grafana and monitor your UPS via SNMP.

+More information about how to configure NUT can be found here: https://networkupstools.org/docs/user-manual.chunked/ar01s06.html

 ## Check UPS Connection

 Verify that the UPS is visible on the USB interface using the command: